 Another useful thing to know is that in addition to flying to Barcelona’s main airport at El Prat, the nearby airports of Girona and Reus are also within reasonable driving distance.

-Catalunya will become the sixth circuit to host the round in Spain for WorldSBK, joining Italy.
-The other Spanish circuits are Jarama, Jerez, Albacete, Valencia and MotorLand Aragon, the Italian six are Enna Pergusa, Mugello, Monza, Misano, Imola and Vallelunga.
+Catalunya became the sixth circuit to host a round in Spain for WorldSBK.
+The other Spanish circuits are Jarama, Jerez, Albacete, Valencia and MotorLand Aragon, whilst Navarra made it seven in 2021.
+The next country with such a variety in tracks is Italy at six.
+They are Enna Pergusa, Mugello, Monza, Misano, Imola and Vallelunga.